ttymarucr/uni-grid-web3/README.md

 - **Automated Grid Strategies**: Create and manage grid trading strategies with ease.
 - **Transparency**: All transactions are executed on-chain, ensuring trust and security.
 - **Customizable Parameters**: Define grid intervals, price ranges, and order sizes to suit your trading needs.
+- **Grid Liquidity Distribution**: Choose how liquidity is distributed across the grid to optimize your trading strategy.

 ## Limitations